 However, it’s important to note that just because store-bought mushrooms are safe for your dog to eat does not mean you can leave them unattended.
-If you leave them out on the counter or floor, they could consume a dangerous amount of it and end up becoming sick or poisoned from eating too many.
+If you leave them out on the counter or floor, they could consume a dangerous amount of it and become sick or poisoned from eating too much.

 Can I Feed My Dog Cooked Mushrooms?